chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

 ### Step 4: Set Authorization for Browser Interactions

-Use the following command to set OAuth2.0 Authorization Code for browser interactions:
+Use the following command to set OAuth 2.0 Authorization Code for browser interactions:

 ```bash
 connector-cli set-auth \